 Although a variety of BVs has been proposed (see Fig. 4), two types deserve special mention: OBBs and k-DOPs.
 Note, that AABBs are a special case of k-DOPs with k = 6.
 OBBs have the nice property that, under certain assumptions, their tightness increases linearly as the number of polygons decreases [GLM96]. k-DOPs, on the other hand, can be made to approximate the convex hull arbitrarily by increasing k.
-Further, k-DOPs, especially with k = 6, can be computed very efficiently.
-This is important, since deforming objects require frequent updates of a hierarchy.
+In addition, special k-DOPs such as the 26-DOP can be constructed and updated very efficiently, which is important for deformable geometry.